RoboJackets/robocup-software/doc/contributing.md

 If the overall set of code is complex and new, consider editing or adding to the wiki.

-C/C++/Python is documented use doxygen.
+C/C++/Python is documented using doxygen.
 You can view the guide for writing doxygen comments and documentation [here](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).

 Text file types that are not supported by doxygen should still be documented